Seven Hawaiian Airlines passengers taken to hospital after smoke in the cabin forces plane evacuation

 The passengers had "smoke-related symptoms," Hawaiian Airlines said in a statement.

+Daniel K. Inouye International Airport Fire Chief Glenn Mitchell described their injuries as "minor respiratory" in nature.
+The seven injured were five adults and two children, Chief Operating Officer Jon Snook said.

-The other 177 passengers and the seven crew members were bussed to the terminal.
+The other 177 passengers and the seven crew members were bused to the terminal.

+The airline has not found the source of the smoke or found evidence of a fire, Snook said.

+The smoke began filling the cabin 20 minutes before the plane's arrival, he said.

 "We sincerely apologize to our passengers for this incident and thank them for their cooperation in the evacuation," the airline statement said.

+No oxygen masks were deployed to passengers.
+Snook said the crew didn't want to pump oxygen into the aircraft when there might be a fire.
+The crew donned smoke masks, he said.

-The flight from Oakland, California, made its emergency landing at Daniel K. Inouye International Airport around 11:30 HT.
+The flight from Oakland, California, made its emergency landing around 11:30 HT.

-The crew deployed the plane's emergency slides for the evacuation.
+The crew deployed the plane's emergency slides for the evacuation, which officials said took between 30 and 45 seconds.

+Because halon was used in the cargo hold, it will take some time to get luggage back to the passengers, Snook said.
+Each passenger will have their flights comped and will get a voucher for a future flight.